Ice-and-Rock/Ice-and-Rock/README.md

 I'm an electrician by trade and I'm hoping to turn my web development and software engineering skills into a new career.

-If you're a fellow developer, an aspiring collaborator, or just someone who also enjoys problem solving and a good laugh - ping me a message and lets have a chat...
+If you're a fellow developer, an aspiring collaborator, or just someone who also enjoys problem solving and having fun at work - pop me a message and lets have a chat...